Burningdust21/NeuralRecon/WEBCAM.md

    webcam.py --cfg webcam.yaml
    ```

-2. Hit play button on IOS.
+2. Checkout capture resolution and sending resolution, then hit play button on IOS.

 3. Recontructions started, you can see the real time visual result on the server.
 Besides, resulting meshes are saved under folder `real_time`.

 ### Trouble Shoooting

 1. If one of IOS or Server is not responding, please check your network status.
-2. On encounter any wierd problem, restart may be the solution!
+2. On encountering any wierd problem, restart may be the solution!